Vinaykumarmahato/MySQL_Zero_to_Hero/🏷️ Data Types/readme.md

 In a **customer database**, storing a customer's **age** as an `INT` and their **email address** as a `VARCHAR` makes sure:
 - You can perform operations like calculations on age.
 - You store variable-length text efficiently for email addresses.

+## Project: Customer Database Management
+In this project, we will create a customer database that effectively utilizes various data types to ensure data accuracy and optimize performance.

 ### Example Code
 ```sql